 - Break it down: target sectors with the biggest emission footprints – electricity, stationary energy, transport and agriculture

-- Price carbon for a carbon-constrained world, starting at $30/tonne, increased in line with key trading partners
+- Price carbon for a carbon-constrained world, starting at $30/tonne, to be increased in line with key trading partners

 - Stop subsidising the fossil fuel industry – it’s a losing strategy

-- Establish a Just Transition Authority charged with planning the transition from fossil fuel
+- Establish a Just Transition Authority charged with planning the transition away from fossil fuels

 - Say no to nuclear power – it’s not economic